 - Edit your question and click the Validation tab.

-- Enter the maximum number of columns you'd like to display in the Limit answers to field.
+- Enter the maximum number of columns you would like to display in the Limit answers to field.

 - Click Save Question.

-Your question should now reflect the number of column headers you indicated.
-For Drag & Drop Ranking questions, respondents will not be permitted to select more than 3 options.
+Your question will now reflect the number of column headers you indicated.
+For Drag & Drop Ranking questions, respondents will not be permitted to select more than the specified number of options.

 The table will include a row for each item in your ranking question.
 Each item will have a Rank, Distribution, Score, and No. of Rankings.